Morse Fall Scale

 What is the Morse Fall Scale?

 The scale comprises six categories assessed to determine an individual's fall risk (Morse, Morse, & Tylko, 1989).
-These categories include history of falling, secondary diagnosis, ambulatory aids, intravenous therapy, gait, and mental status.
+These categories include history of falling, secondary diagnosis, ambulatory aids, intravenous therapy access, gait, and mental status.
 Each category is rated on a numerical scale, and the total score helps determine the individual's level of risk for falls.

 The Morse Fall Scale is commonly used in hospitals, long-term care facilities, and other healthcare settings to assist in fall prevention strategies.
 It helps healthcare providers identify patients who may need additional support or interventions to prevent falls from occurring.